-The tailored work-search requirements and hours of availability are recorded on the Claimant Commitment.
+The tailored work-search requirements and hours of availability are recorded on the Claimant Commitment and work plan.
 They do not impact their Conditionality Earnings Threshold or their expected hours.
 This type of tailoring is restricting, removing or switching-off requirements.